speedracr/poodr/HOW_TO_LEARN_TO_CODE.md

-functions into `concerns` and `use_cases`, and (3) expanding to other programming languages, either related (Python, JavaScript) or more distant (Swift, C++, COBOL) or adjacent (SQL/ Postgres)
+functions into `concerns` and `use_cases`, and (3) expanding to other programming languages, either related (Python, JavaScript) or more distant (Swift, C++, COBOL) or adjacent (SQL/ Postgres) In any case, your meta skills (git, vim, TDD) will always improve.